joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 ### Skidmarks

 From there, everything proceeded smoothly, until our B777-200 lost mechanical rudder control during takeoff while traveling at around 120 knots down the runway -- the pilots responded by hard-cutting the engines and slamming the brakes.
 Everyone and every un-strapped object was tossed about.
-Our halted, angled plane at the end of the runway was surrounded by fire engines (thankfully no fire, and no one seriousy hurt), and the flight: cancelled until tomorrow (on a different airplane).
+Our halted, angled plane at the end of the runway was surrounded by fire engines (thankfully no fire, and no one seriously hurt), and the flight: cancelled until tomorrow (on a different airplane).

 Passengers were eventually sent to a neighboring hotel; no luggage, just a happily-lightweight camera bag.